 Cadet, California Highway Patrol (CHP), is the entry level training classification for qualified persons to learn the duties of a CHP officer.
 All CHP officers begin their careers at this classification.
-Online applications for Cadet, CHP, are accepted only during announced open application periods.
-The online application is only available during those periods.
+Applications for Cadet, CHP, are accepted on a continuous basis.
 Examinations are conducted statewide in each field Division.